lzap/lzap.github.com/students.md

 ---
 ## For students

 Information for Palacky University in Olomouc.
+Heads up, this page is cached with 8 hours expiration, you may need to refresh it in your browser in order to get recent change.

 ### "KMI/SLS: Správa linuxového serveru" aka CentOS 7 course (2016)